mt-server-tools/docker/docks/download/README.md

 ## Usage

-Use the `run-dmine.sh` script to properly mount user data.
+Use the `init-dmine.sh` script to properly mount user data.

 See the main README for Minetest-Docker for more info.